 Matthew’s Dream: A Museum Introduction (grades Pre-K -2): We bring the Museum to our first-time/youngest visitors!
 Framed around the book Matthew’s Dream by Leo Lionni, students will follow Matthew on his first visit to an art museum, connecting images from the Ogden Museum to the types of art Matthew sees on his visit (portrait, landscape, abstract and still-life).
-Students will participate in hands-on activities in the classroom, inspired by the Ogden artworks and guided by the museum educator, using materials sent ahead in the museum art kit.
+Students will participate in hands-on activities in the classroom, inspired by the Ogden artworks and guided by the museum educator, using paper, color markers and dramatic play.

 For any general questions, email firstname.lastname@example.org.
 In your email, please include the grade level, number of students, best days/times for the tour and your school or camp’s virtual meeting platform (i.e. zoom, google).

 To request a tour, fill out a Virtual Tour Request Form and a Museum Educator will get back to you shortly.Request a Virtual Tour